Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 Industrial Quad Relay Bricklet as Trigger
 """""""""""""""""""""""""""""""""""""""""

-Many cameras support external triggers that work basically by shorting out two wires.
-An `Industrial Quad Relay Bricklet <industrial_quad_relay_bricklet>`__ can to that to trigger the camera instead of gphoto2.
+Many cameras support external triggers that are basically simple switches.
+An :ref:`Industrial Quad Relay Bricklet <industrial_quad_relay_bricklet>` can act as such as switch to trigger the camera instead of gphoto2.

 The Canon EOS camera series uses a 2.5mm 3-pole stereo jack as connector for the external focus and shutter trigger.
 You can find the exact pinout for this and several other cameras `here <http://www.doc-diy.net/photo/remote_pinout/>`__.
+With the appropriate cable and an Industrial Quad Relay Bricklet we built our own external trigger cable:

 .. image:: /Images/Kits/kit_camera_slider_iqr_350.jpg
    :scale: 100 %
-   :alt: Canon EOS external trigger cable
+   :alt: External DIY Canon EOS trigger cable
    :align: center
    :target: ../../_images/Kits/kit_camera_slider_iqr_1500.jpg